Annual Report 2011-2012

 During their first year of business, taxpayers, upon request, can receive individualized tax information, education, and assistance through the Educational Consultation Program offered by the Sales and Use Tax Department.
 The consultations are provided at no cost to the taxpayer and normally last no more than one day.
-In this fiscal year, the BOE auditors performed over 300 educational consultations.
 Taxpayers participating in the program were very satisfied with the professionalism and courtesy extended by the BOE audit staff.
 They also were appreciative of the information and service provided.

 Statewide Compliance and Outreach Program (SCOP)

-- Provide business owners with the opportunity to ask any questions they may have;
+- Provide business owners with the opportunity to ask questions;

 - Educate business owners, as needed, regarding their tax responsibilities;

-- Ensure businesses have the required state tax and fee permits they need;
+- Ensure businesses have the required state tax and fee permits;

-- Confirm businesses have a city or county business license, if one is required;
+- Confirm businesses have a city or county business license;

-- Verify and update, if necessary, BOE account information; and
+- Verify and update BOE account information, if necessary; and

 - Review business operations compared to returns filed to provide guidance on proper reporting.

-The visits are intended to educate business owners and help keep our tax system fair by verifying that all business owners are properly permitted and licensed.
+The visits are intended to educate business owners and help keep our tax system fair for all by verifying that all business owners are properly permitted and licensed.

-The Outreach Services Division continued its efforts to reach out to business groups by coordinating speakers for more than 100 programs presented to professional societies, industry and trade groups, governmental organizations, and local schools statewide.
+The Outreach Services Division reached out to business groups by coordinating speakers for more than 140 presentations to professional societies, industry and trade groups, governmental organizations, and local schools statewide.
 Staff members are available to provide bilingual seminars for business owners in Chinese, Japanese, Korean, Spanish, Thai, and Vietnamese.

-The BOE's Communications Office issued 156 news releases on 50 topics in 2010-11, and made daily contacts with print, radio, and television reporters, responding to more than 675 media inquiries.
+The BOE’s Office of Public Affairs (OPA) issued 137 news releases on 50 topics in 2011-12, and made daily contacts with print, radio, and television reporters, responding to more than 600 media inquiries.
 The official BOE spokesperson was quoted in newspapers across the state and nation, and BOE programs were featured in news and consumer reports broadcasts on television and radio.
-The Communications Office also facilitated coverage of new BOE programs and regulatory issues.
+The OPA also facilitated coverage of new BOE programs and regulatory issues.

 To ensure quality service while meeting the requirements of the Taxpayers’ Bill of Rights, the BOE managers and supervisors evaluate the public contact skills of the BOE employees.
 Each employee performance report and annual review must include the supervisor’s comments regarding the employee’s public contacts, whether those contacts are made in person, in writing, or by telephone.
 The evaluations are strictly based on public contact skills and the Taxpayers’ Rights Advocate confirms that the BOE does not evaluate individual offices or employees based on the amount of revenue they assess or collect.

 The Sales and Use Tax Department has another survey, entitled How Are We Doing?, which is available in each BOE field office, included in mail-in registration packets, mailed with taxpayer correspondence, and available on the BOE website.
 The survey is designed to capture taxpayer feedback on the quality of customer service and help the BOE improve the overall level of service.
-In 2010-11, the Sales and Use Tax Department received nearly 38,000 survey responses, of which over 99.5 percent of the respondents were pleased with the overall process and services provided by BOE staff.
+In 2011-12, the Sales and Use Tax Department received nearly 38,000 survey responses, in which over 99.6 percent of the respondents were pleased with the overall process and services provided by BOE staff.